tmcaloone/FantasyBabyLeague/README.md

 # Fantasy Baby League

-A simple, private web app for friends and family to guess a baby's name.
+A simple, private web app for friends and family to guess a baby's name and vote on their favorites.
 The app is password-protected and displays all guesses anonymously in separate columns for boy and girl names.

 This project is built as a static site hosted on GitHub Pages, with a backend powered entirely by Supabase.